HatemMS2012/AmphibiansTraits/README.md

 # Frontend for Amphibians Traits

 The goal of this project is to provide an easy to use frontend for a database of amphibians’ traits information.
-For this purpose, we created a relational database model for amphibian’s trait data and built a frontend upon it using the [Xataface framework](http://www.xataface.com).
+For this purpose, we created a relational database model for amphibian’s trait data and built a frontend upon it using the [xataface framework](http://www.xataface.com).
 The frontend provides the standard SCRUD (Search, Create, Read, Update and Delete) operations as well as user permission and registration functionalities.

 ##Motivation